cu-mkp/research-teaching-companion/content/introduction.md

 ### Digital Making and Knowing
 The Making and Knowing Project has developed open access [digital resources](/resources/digital/), including a publication tool for making your own edition, model projects for using the data of _Secrets of Craft and Nature_, digital literacy tools, syllabi, and ideas for student activities.
 ## Digital Development of the Companion
 Webpage content and navigation for the [Making and Knowing Project](https://makingandknowing.org/)'s Research and Teaching Companion is built on the [Hugo](https://gohugo.io/) framework.
-The Companion on GitHub: https://cu-mkp.github.io/research-teaching-companion/.
+Find the Companion on GitHub: https://cu-mkp.github.io/research-teaching-companion/.
 ## How to Cite the Companion
-Naomi Rosenkranz, Pamela H. Smith, Tianna Helena Uchacz, and Terry Catapano, _Making and Knowing Project Research and Teaching Companion_ (New York: Making and Knowing Project, 2024), https://teaching640.makingandknowing.org.
+Naomi Rosenkranz, Pamela H. Smith, Tianna Helena Uchacz, and Terry Catapano, eds. _Making and Knowing Project Research and Teaching Companion_ (New York: Making and Knowing Project, 2024), https://teaching640.makingandknowing.org.
 ## Sponsors
 **The Henry Luce Foundation**